Introduction

 6: Verify the Combination

 After making your decisions, click “Next” to start the merge.
-You will be prompted by Salesforce to confirm the merge.
+Salesforce will prompt you to confirm the merge.
 Before completing the merging, carefully check the data one last time to make sure everything is accurate.

 7: Examine the Consolidated Contact

-Examine the combined contact record once the merge is finished to make sure all the data is accurate.
+Please review the combined contact record after the merge is completed to ensure all the data is accurate.
 Verify that the master record contains the most correct information and that no important data was lost during the merge.

 Resolving Typical Problems During Merging